-Critical to bolstering the perception of the value of public services, key performance indicators (KPIs) would help link government with quality of life issues in the public psychology.
+Critical to bolstering the perceived value of value of public services, key performance indicators (KPIs) would help link government activities with quality of life issues in the public psyche.
 Through the right design, citizens would have their own dashboard to provide them with insights about how various metrics in the Sacramento region have changed over time, along with how we compare to other regions in the country.